 Harvard University provides students and parents with a number of documents to support the tax filing process, including the 1098-T, 1098-E and 1042-S. More information on each of these documents, along with information on how to obtain yours, can be found below.
 In addition, if you worked at Harvard, you can access your W-2 by following the instructions here.

-Form 1042-S is issued to foreign students who have received scholarships that exceed their tuition and mandatory fees.
+Form 1042-S is issued to international students who have received scholarships that exceed their tuition and mandatory fees (stipends).
 Form 1042-S is a report of tax withheld.
 The form, available online through Glacier, will be issued in mid-March, at which time a notification email will be sent.
-Graduate students who have questions about the information on this form can contact University Tax Services at (617) 495-8500 (option 5).
+Students who are U.S. Citizens or permanent residents will not receive a 1042-S and should follow the instructions below to find their annual stipend earnings.
+International graduate students who have questions about the information on this form can contact University Tax Services at (617) 495-8500 (option 5).
 Undergraduates with questions on the 1042-S can contact Student Accounts.

 Form 1098-E reports interest you paid on a student loan during the preceding year.
 The lenders that carry your student loans must send you a copy of Form 1098-E by January 31st.